School of Humanities

 Bachelor of Arts, Interdisciplinary Studies Major

 The Interdisciplinary Studies program is designed to offer students the opportunity to form a course of study across disciplines.
 There is a long and fruitful history of scholars exploring multiple areas in support of their projects.
 The interdisciplinary degree is suited for students whose academic or personal goals require that they take courses from a number of different disciplines across the university and who are best served by not majoring in any particular field.
 The classes taken are ones that are offered by the existing academic units on campus.
-There are no classes that are only Interdisciplinary Studies classes and there is no Interdisciplinary Studies department.
 Students should work closely with their advisor in determining whether or not this degree is right for them and for determining what classes will best suit their goals.

 Bachelor of Arts, Managerial Studies Major